LorenzoBettini/jbase/README.md

 Currently, Jbase requires Xtext 2.8.4, so please make sure you add the Xtext update site (http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/) before you install Jbase features.

+## Documentation

+Jbase assumes that you are already familiar with Xtext and in particular with Xbase concepts.

+The Jbase SDK that you install in Eclipse comes with (currently small) documentation in Eclipse format.
+The same documentation can be [browsed online](http://xtext-jbase.sourceforge.net/jbase-documentation/00-Main.html).

 ## Contribute to Jbase

 We provide an [Oomph setup](https://wiki.eclipse.org/Eclipse_Installer), which is available from the official Oomph catalog.